SCIInstitute/ShapeWorks/Documentation/UseCases.md

 For this use case, we have 58 MRI images and their corresponding binary segmentation of left atrium(more details of [data](https://www.insight-journal.org/midas/collection/view/197))

-The other aspect of this use case is the evaluation of different methods for optimization.
+This use case also demonstrates evaluation of different methods for optimization.
 We optimized the particle system with two different optimization methods available in ShapeWorks, single scale and multi-scale optimization.
 The single scale optimization takes a fixed number of particles (usually a power of 2 ) and performs the initialization step,